RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 - We should anticipate using the C++20 module feature.
-Don't use it just yet (we want to remain C++17 compatible for a while), but organize the structure in a way that makes it easy to switch to using modules later
+Don't use it just yet (we want to remain C++17 compatible for a while), but organize the structure in a way that makes it easy to switch to using modules later.
+See:
   https://www.modernescpp.com/index.php/c-20-open-questions-to-modules
   https://vector-of-bool.github.io/2019/01/27/modules-doa.html
   Maybe the code can remain as is and the modules can be implemented on top of it rather similar like we now create the "JUCE module"?
 I'm not sure how modules interact with templates, though.
-  Maybe for a module definition, we need to commit to a specific type?
+  Maybe for a module definition, we need to commit to a specific data type?
 In this case, we could perhaps create a reference module for RAPT using explicit instantiations with the types that make the most sense.
 That would also serve as documentation for the intended use.